 Pros and Cons of Metal Pipes

 There are several materials pipes are crafted from.
-Glass is the most popular, both in number of designs and in overall choice for regular smokers.
+Glass is the most popular, both in the number of designs and in overall choice for regular smokers.
 However, glass is delicate, and some pieces can be quite expensive.
-Smokers looking for an alternative medium to smoke from may eventually consider metal pipes.
-Metal pipes carry many advantages, but there are also some qualities to watch out for when smoking various substances.
+Smokers looking for an alternative medium may consider metal pipes for smoking.
+Metal pipes carry many advantages, but not all are created equal.

-Metal pipes vary in price depending on the type of metal used, the company making it, and the features they include.
+Metal pipes for smoking vary in price depending on the type of metal used, the company making it, and the features they include.
 Smaller hand pipes usually cost $20 or below, while tall water pipes can be upwards of $70.
-Most of the metal pipes on Smokea are less than $20 but we some feature-packed pipes can range up to $80, so there's something fitting every budget.
+SMOKEA® has a metal tobacco pipe for every budget.

-The quality of the metal is what most smokers are concerned about when it comes to metal pipes.
-Some users report a metallic taste to their smoke when using a metal pipe.
-Ceramic, wood, and even acrylic can alter the flavor of smoke, while glass typically doesn’t interact at all.
-Luckily, there are a few ways to minimize the metallic flavor when using a metal pipe.
+The quality of the metal is what most smokers are concerned about when it comes to choosing a metal tobacco pipe.
+Some users notice a metallic taste when they use metal pipes.
+Ceramic, wood, and even acrylic can also alter the flavor of smoke, but glass typically doesn’t interact at all.
+Luckily, there are a few ways to minimize the metallic flavor when using metal pipes for smoking.

 First, you can “break it in” by letting resin build up on the inside of the pipe to cut down on the metallic taste.
 But this option really depends on user preference, and some people hate the taste of burning resin.